msemtd/CheeseBoard_Software/examples/NetworkScanner/README.md

 + List box showing what networks are availabale
 + Signal strength wigdet
-+ CbRotaryInput

 ## TODO

-+ Message while scanning if no devices found
 + Secure connection indicator
-+ Remove time since active in listbox
 + Add ZoomDraw to NetInfo - show all available
-+ Rename Gfx prefix to Cb
 + Removing old items from the list
 + Sorting the list by: ssid or signal
 + Use EspApConfigurator to allow entry to passphrases
-  - Use the multi passphrase feature of the ESP for recording multiple
-+ Use RGB LEDs to display signal strength
++ Use RGB LEDs to display signal strength of selected network
 + Signal chase mode (green = warmer, red = colder)

 ## Build instructions